 5 Types of Brand Positioning Strategy

-Positioning strategies can take many forms, but not all are appropriate to professional services firms.
+Positioning strategies can take many forms, but not all are appropriate for professional services firms.
 Below are five strategies that are most relevant to positioning a firm like yours:

 - Niche service specialization.
 In this strategy, you focus on offering a service that is not widely available through competitors.
 You offer specialized expertise that, presumably, a generalist would not have.
 This approach can work well unless the service begins to generate strong demand and new competitors emerge to dilute your “specialness.”